 364 Artificial Intelligence A survey of techniques for applying computers to tasks usually considered to require human intelligence.
 Topics include knowledge representation and reasoning, search and constraint satisfaction, evolutionary and genetic algorithms, machine learning, neural networks, and philosophical questions.
 Prerequisites: 232 and MATH 211.
 Offered in even numbered fall semesters.
 378 Database Systems A study of the conceptual, technical and social issues involved in organizing, storing and accessing large volumes of data.
-Topics include data modeling, relational data base design, relational algebra, data definition languages and data manipulation languages.
+Topics may include data modeling, relational database design, relational algebra, data definition languages, data manipulation languages, and the storage and manipulation of unstructured data..
 Prerequisites: 232 and MATH 211.
-Offered in even numbered spring semesters.
-393 Special Topics Topics to be announced when offered.
-Possible topics include: Compiler Design, Artificial Life, Biologically Inspired Computing, Cyber Security, Machine Learning, and others depending upon faculty and student interest.
-Prerequisite dependent upon topic.
-One-half or one course credit.
-491 Fall Senior Seminar Students define and begin a year-long project.
-Written and oral presentation of project progress reports will be required.
-Contemporary social, ethical, technical and philosophical issues in computer science will also be examined.
-Prerequisite: Senior standing.
-Offered every fall.